Voile, You Would Sea Where To Go by Laure Prouvost

 How do I get on board the museum boat?

-The museum boat is open to all, free of charge and subject to registration.
-Find out all about the museum boat on our dedicated page.
-To find out on which quay it will be moored, consult the page dedicated to your town.
+The museum boat is open to all free of charge.
+To find out on which quay it will be moored, or to pre-book your slot, consult the page dedicated to your town.

 Is the museum boat accessible to people with reduced mobility?